anshss/aw-sdk/README.md

    - RPC URL

 The CLI will guide you through each step and provide feedback on the execution status of your commands.

+## Additional Support

+Need help?
+Here are some resources to get you started:

+- **Documentation**: Visit the [Lit Protocol Documentation](https://developer.litprotocol.com/) for comprehensive guides and API references
+- **Telegram**: Connect with us on [Telegram](https://t.me/+aa73FAF9Vp82ZjJh) for updates and community chat

+For bug reports and feature requests, please use the GitHub Issues section of this repository or notify us on Telegram.